j5py/j5py/README.md

 ##### Penetration Testing

-Evaluation of the security of systems and applications by searching for vulnerabilities, with the aim of preventing potential risks and ensuring that user data is protected.
+Evaluation of system and application security by searching for vulnerabilities, to prevent potential risks and ensure that user data are protected.

 <br />